liranc6/NLP_course_236299/README.md

 # CS236299: Introduction to Natural Language Processing

-The course is currently in progress, and the repository will be fully uploaded upon its completion.
-In the meantime, the labs and project are shared with the public through separate dedicated branches.

 ## Course Info
 Introduction to natural language processing.
 The course presents methods for representing human language at different levels, moving from simple bag-of-words